Want the best of the best?

 You know the sort of thing, you’ve just shelled out on a new set of forks when the next edition comes along that saves 0.5 grams of weight and reduces friction by 0.08 of a percent.
 Your head screams ‘WHAT ARE YOU THINKING?!” whilst your heart whispers seductively telling you that a new fork is EXACTLY what you need to make you a better rider.
 We’ve also pretty much all done the internet wishlist, when you search for those parts you would upgrade to if money was no object.

-Well we’ve taken it one step further and chosen the sorts of mega expensive upgrades that most mere mortals would spit their tea over and utter ‘How much??‘.
+Inspired by the release of a pair of 24 carat gold leaf-covered carbon tri-spoke wheels from Spengle, we’ve taken it one step further and chosen ten other mega expensive upgrades that most mere mortals would spit their tea over and utter ‘How much??‘.
 The sorts of upgrades that Bill Gates or the Sultan of Brunei would buy if they were mountain bikers.

 1. THM Clavicula M³ MTB crankset, £792.87 (no chainring)